Flank/flank-dashboard/metrics/firebase/docs/features/builds_aggregation/01_firestore_builds_aggregation_design.md

 > Explain and diagram the technical design.

-The Firestore Builds Aggregation implementation requires changes in the Firestore Database and Firestore Cloud Functions.
+The Firestore builds aggregation implementation requires changes in the Firestore Database and Firestore Cloud Functions.
 The design describes new collections we should create and a list of security rules we should apply.
-There is, also, an information about Firestore Cloud Function triggers.
+There is also information about Firestore Cloud Function triggers.

-The design section ends with a diagram, shows the overall process of how it works together.

 ### Firestore

+The section contains information about the main purposes of new collections, their document structures with field descriptions, and a set of security rules.

-### `builds_per_day`
+### `build_days`

 > Explain the main purpose of the collection.

-The first collection we should create is the `builds_per_day`.
+The first collection we should create is the `build_days`.
 It holds builds grouped by the `status` and `day`.
 Each status contains the count of builds, created per day.

 #### Document Structure